Commercial model

 A battery life of 4–5h (1 battery) / 8–10h (2 batteries) provides substantial operational runway.
 For research applications, this means longer work sessions between charges, fewer interruptions, and the ability to complete larger tasks or cover more area in a single charge cycle.

-At 70kg, the TIAGo is a substantial piece of equipment.
+At 60 kg in the current documented hardware overview; modular arm/end-effector configurations may vary, the TIAGo is a substantial piece of equipment.
 This weight contributes to stability and robustness but also means the robot requires careful consideration of floor load limits, transportation logistics, and the potential impact force in the event of unexpected contact with people or objects.

 PAL Robotics has not published a public price for the TIAGo.
 While common for enterprise-class robotics, the absence of transparent pricing can complicate budgeting and comparison shopping.
 Prospective buyers will need to engage directly with the manufacturer for quotes, which may vary by configuration and volume.